Concert Archives - World Chess Hall of Fame & Galleries

 Can’t make it to the concert?
 Be sure to watch the livestream on the World Chess Hall of Fame & Galleries’ YouTube channel.

-Join us for an exceptional evening of jazz and soul as the WCHOF Music Series celebrates a legendary vocalist.
-Featuring acclaimed artist Anita Jackson and her jazz quartet, this concert is an essential cultural event for music lovers and a highlight of the Saint Louis concerts calendar.
+Join us for a celebratory evening of classical music as the WCHOF Music Series celebrates the triumphant conclusion of its 2026 season.
+Featuring musicians from the St. Louis Symphony Orchestra (SLSO), this concert is an essential cultural event for music lovers and a highlight of the Saint Louis concerts calendar.

 The performance takes place at the World Chess Hall of Fame & Galleries, a unique Saint Louis museum and art gallery that offers an unforgettable atmosphere where strategic games meet sonic masterpieces.